keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 [^8]:	Ibid.

 [^9]:	Do you know the etymology of the word “hysteria” or “hysterical”?
-During the 16th Century up until all too recently, hysteria was believed to be a “neurotic condition” found in only women brought on by the dysfunction of the uterus.
+During the 16th Century up until all too recently, hysteria was believed to be a “neurotic condition” found only in women brought on by the dysfunction of the uterus.
 In Latin, “hystericus” literally means “of the womb”.
 They also believed women could have something called “floating womb”.
 Hey, to all the old white men who came up with all this sexist bullshit: Fuck you, and the privileged as fuck horse you rode in on.
+Don't even ask me about the invention of the chainsaw.

 	This digression is brought to you by:
 	“Hysterical (Adj.).”
 Index, [www.etymonline.com/word/hysterical](https://www.etymonline.com/word/hysterical).